 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Protect from moisture.
 Keep tightly closed.
 Throw away any unused medicine after the expiration date.

 How Much Does lapatinib Cost?

-Compare prices and save money on your next refill!
+Compare prices and save up to 80% on your next refill!